microsoft/FluidExamples/cra-demo/README.md

 };
 ```

-Since we'll be dealing with map data, it's common to store important map keys as constants, rather than typing the raw string each time.
+It's a common pattern to store important map keys as constants, rather than typing the raw string each time.

 ```js
 const timeKey = "time-key";